 Back in Seattle with no camera of any sort to his name, Alexander Hallag decided he wanted to make films.
 This was “many moons ago”, according to Alexander.
 Because he wanted to be a director, he didn’t understand why he’d need a camera.
 “However, I quickly discovered that if I could shoot stills, I could work on sets,” so he went out an purchased his first SLR.

 Around that same time, Alexander’s group of friends decided to form a magazine to chase the dream of free restaurant meals and concerts.
 Because he had the camera, he was designated the role of the photographer.
 And that’s when Alexander fell in love with live music photography, and he went to show after show after show.

-Sony has today introduced an exciting new addition to their acclaimed G Master series of full-frame E-mount interchangeable lenses – a 135mm F1.8 full-frame, large-aperture telephoto prime lens (model SEL135F18GM).
+Sony Electronics has introduced a highly anticipated addition to their acclaimed G Master series of full-frame E-mount interchangeable lenses – a 135mm F1.8 full-frame, large-aperture telephoto prime lens (model SEL135F18GM).

 Equipped with Sony’s most advanced optical technologies, the new lens is built to meet the extremely high standards of Sony’s G Master series.
 The new FE 135mm F1.8 GM offers exceptionally high resolution and exquisite bokeh, two qualities that are signature attributes of Sony’s flagship G Master brand.
 The new lens combines rapid autofocus (AF) acquisition with a lightweight, portable design and a variety of professional functions, making it a versatile, high-performance tool for professional portrait photographers, wedding photographers, sports photographers and a wide variety of imaging enthusiasts.